Disney Theatrical Group: Disney Theatrical Group

 After May 2007, Buena Vista Theatrical Group changed its trade name to Disney Theatrical Group.
 DTG's Disney Live Family Entertainment signed a 10-year agreement with Feld Entertainment for Disney on Ice, Disney Live and other Disney productions in August 2008.

 In 2010, Disney Theatrical Group launched its free Disney Musicals in Schools outreach program in New York City.
 Disney Musicals in Schools allows participating schools to get free performance rights, professional teaching artists and ShowKit materials to one of seven 30-minute Disney musical specifically written for elementary schools.
 By the end of 2017, the program was available in 18 cities having added 5 more cities, including the first international city London, that year.

 On October 31, 2010, the group closed its Glendale, California office and cut staff in a DTG reorganization.
 In April 2013, Disney Studios initiated a 5% layoffs across all unit including DTG as the Disney conglomerate moves towards a reorganization later in the year.
 On April 28, 2014, the Group was an honoree at the Actors Fund Annual Gala.
 Disney India launched its Live Entertainment operations in 2015 with the production of Beauty and the Beast musical to be shown from October to December in Mumbai and Delhi.

 No word before or after Disney's acquisition of 21st Century Fox about Fox Stage Productions' status post acquisition.
 However, the unit's head, executive vice president Cohen, who was also executive vice president of legal affairs, was laid off immediately after the Disney acquisition of 21st Century Fox in March 2019.
 On July 3, 2019, Fox Stage Productions was moved into Disney Theatrical Group as Buena Vista Theatrical division with all top executives leaving at that time.

 In March 2020, The New York Times stated that 'A trade association representing producers and theater owners, said the 41 Broadway houses would remain shuttered at least through June 7'.
 Which puts the Disney Theatrical Group's Frozen performances on hold until possibly June 2020.

+On September 28, 2023, The New York Times published an article noting significant leadership changes in the subsidiary, where Thomas Schumacher now holds the title of Chief Creative Officer, while Anne Quart has become the EVP and Executive Producer, and Andrew Flatt has become the EVP and Managing Director.